 Wellness and Andrews University do not have any degree of separation.
-At the heart of its mission, Andrews University is committed to encouraging a lifestyle that says to students and employees, “your health, your wellness, is important to us.”
-That health embraces the emotional, the physical and the spiritual.
+At the heart of its mission, Andrews University is committed to encouraging a lifestyle that says to students and employees, “Your health, your wellness, is important to us.”
+That wellness embraces the emotional, the physical and the spiritual.
 It is important because wellness adds to the quality of life, and that in itself is vital.
 Wellness also impacts success in every other area: academic and professional.
 This integral connection is part of what makes Adventist education unique, and it is part of the fabric of this University.

-Now we are wanting to take this commitment to a new level.
-By our recent hire of a director of University Health & Wellness who is focusing on the whole campus wellness environment, and by making our next capital project a new Health & Wellness Center, we are showing how important wellness is to our future University thinking.
+In recent years we have taken this commitment to a new level.
+By our hire of a director of University Wellness who is focusing on the whole campus wellness environment, and by building the Andreasen Center for Wellness, we are showing how important wellness is to our future University thinking.
 What does this change mean?
 We will continue to serve outstanding vegetarian cuisine in our cafeteria.
 We will continue our thought-provoking and inspiring spiritual programming.
-Our Counselling & Testing Center will remain committed to supporting the emotional health of all our students.
+Our Counseling & Testing Center will remain committed to supporting the emotional health of all our students.
 Our curriculum and co-curricular programs will expect student engagement in wellness—both through education and physical activity.

 Now, however, we are intentionally and progressively identifying new ways all individuals can engage in making increasingly healthy decisions.
 In fact, as a result of the University Wellness initiative, the University has been identified as a Gold Level Campus by the American College of Sports Medicine (ACSM) Exercise is Medicine on Campus (EIM-OC) Advisory Group for three years in a row.
 By giving this rare award the organization recognizes the intentional focus of the campus on wellness, and in this case, exercise as prevention, in particular.